Verizon Ladies First Tour

-The Verizon Ladies First Tour was a co-headlining concert tour by American recording artists Beyoncé, Alicia Keys and Missy Elliott.
-Canadian artist Tamia was featured as a special guest.
-The tour, dubbed the "urban Lilith Fair" supported Elliott's fifth studio album, This Is Not a Test!; Keys' second studio album, The Diary of Alicia Keys and Beyoncé's first studio album, Dangerously in Love.
-The trek visited the United States performing in over twenty cities in March and April.
-The outing was the first three-act show to feature three to four female R&B artists in a headlining role.
-It became one of the biggest tours in 2004, placing 34th on Pollstar's "Top Tours of 2004"—earning over 22 million dollars.
-The success of the tour promoted a 2005 leg but the plans were scrapped and Verzion focused on creating the Verizon VIP Tour.
+The Verizon Ladies First Tour (2004) was a co-headlining concert tour by American recording artists Beyoncé, Alicia Keys and Missy Elliott.
+Canadian artist Tamia was featured as a special guest on certain dates.
+The tour, dubbed an "urban Lilith Fair", supported Beyoncé's debut studio album, Dangerously in Love (2003), Keys' second album, The Diary of Alicia Keys (2003), and Elliott's fourth and fifth albums, Under Construction (2002) and This is Not a Test!
+(2003), respectively.

+The trio toured the United States performing in over twenty cities during March and April of 2004.
+Ladies First was the first time at least three female R&B/hip hop artists were featured as headliners, and it went on to be one of the biggest tours of that year, ranking 34th on Pollstar's "Top Tours of 2004"—grossing around $20 million.
+The success of the tour prompted talks for a second tour in 2005; however, those plans were scrapped, with Verizon focused on developing their VIP Tour instead.

 Background

-The tour was originally supposed to feature Beyoncé with Ashanti, Monica, Mýa and Mary J. Blige but scheduling conflicts caused the other four ladies not to be up for the tour.
-When the tour was officially announced, it was Beyoncé, along with Keys, Elliott, and Tamia joining the bill.
+The tour was originally supposed to feature Beyoncé Knowles along with Ashanti, Monica, Mýa and Mary J. Blige; however, scheduling conflicts prevented these four women from being available.
+When the tour was officially announced, it was promoted as featuring Beyoncé with Keys and Elliott, as well as Tamia joining the bill.
 The tour was announced by various media outlets in January 2004.
 Conceived by Verizon Communications, the tour was sponsored by Steve Madden and L'Oréal.
 Hayman Entertainment and Clear Channel Entertainment served as tour promoters.
-Costumes were designed by Dolce & Gabbana.
-When the tour was announced, Beyoncé dispelled any conflict while touring.
-She says all three acts are good friends and there will be no competitiveness.
-All three acts expressed their interest in performing in a tour of this nature.
-It became the first tour highlighting women in the urban music scene.
+Costumes and fashions were by Dolce & Gabbana.
+Upon the tour's announcement, and with tabloid speculation of a three-way "rivalry" between the artists, Beyoncé dispelled these rumors, saying that all three women were already good friends and there would be no competitive energies, on-stage or off.
+All three expressed their interest in performing on a tour of this magnitude and nature, as it would be the first modern tour highlighting iconic women in the hip hop and R&B music scenes.
 Beyoncé stated:"Even before I started putting my album together last year, I wanted to get together a tour with other women.
 I know that you have a lot of types of tours with other types of artists, but not just strictly hip-hop and R&B women".